Nanjing Massacre denial: Taiwan (Republic of China)

-Former Taiwanese President Lee Teng-hui had, on numerous occasions, claimed that the Nanjing Massacre was purely propaganda perpetrated by the Chinese communists and which could be placed into the same category as "fictitious history"; a position which has stirred controversy in both Mainland China and Taiwan.
+Former Taiwanese President Lee Teng-hui had, on numerous occasions, claimed that the Nanjing Massacre was purely propaganda perpetrated by the Chinese communists and which could be placed into the same category as "fictitious history"; a position which has stirred controversy in both mainland China and Taiwan.
+However, Lee's comments are generally regarded as his personal political interpretation instead of general consensus of mainstream Taiwanese historical community.
+In Taiwan, Nanjing massacre is widely recognized as a historical event of the Second Sino-Japanese War, even though the interpretations of its political significance can be different among different political parties.
+Taiwan's historical research on wartime memory are generally tending to adopt a transitional narrative perspective instead of historical denial.
+The majority of Taiwan scholars resist revisionism.
+Therefore, in academic literature, Lee's opinions are usually viewed as politically controversial rather than representative positions of Taiwan as a whole.
 Lee had spent the first 22 years of life in Taiwan under Japanese rule, serving as a military officer when the island-nation was still under Japanese rule.
 In general, attitudes in Taiwan towards Japan are more positive than in the PRC due to the longer and less harsh Japanese administration of Taiwan compared to the Japanese occupation in the PRC.
 Furthermore, the geopolitical alignment of Taiwan and Japan against the PRC mean that the perception of Japan is less influenced by Japanese actions in WWII and more influenced by contemporary Japanese cultural exports.